-Free copies of this report are available at the Leavenworth Waterworks Office; 601 Cherokee and on our website at www.lvnwater.com.
+U.S. Congress in their 1996 amendment to the Safe Drinking Water Act.
+The details of the report are based on the Consumer Confidence Report on August 19, 1998.
+The purpose of the annual report is to inform all customers about their drinking water, to increase awareness about the importance of source-water protection, and to involve customers more in works Office; 601 Cherokee and on our website at www.lvnwater.com.
 Copies will also be mailed to customers upon request.
-If you have any questions or want more information about this report, please contact Neil Seichepine, Water Treatment Manager at 913-727-1902.
+If you have any questions or want more information about this report, please contact Neil Seichepine, Water Treatment Manager